Geometry class

 conf_spec if there are still more conformers {} if there are no more conformers to generate

-oniom_layer(layer='', low_layer='', as_object=False)#
+oniom_layer(layer='', low_layer='', as_object=False)

-returns atoms for the specified layer and adds link atoms
+returns atoms for the specified layer and adds link atoms to satisfy valence

 Parameters: